Goal setting is important for those who want to improve their life. Setting goals helps you remain accountable for those things you want to achieve.

-Self-care might include spending more time with friends, curling up with a good book or watching a funny movie with your partner or spouse.
+Self-care might include spending more time with friends, curling up with a good goal-setting book or watching a funny movie with your partner or spouse.
 Any activity that nourishes you is good for self-care.

 To avoid counseling burnout, try making a list of 5 things that you can do throughout the week to practice good self-care.
 You might consider things like:

 - Meeting a friend for lunch or coffee.